DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Balanced Value Impact Model,* London: King’s College, 2012, p.
 26.

 [^35]: C. Renfrew, ‘Varna and the Emergence of Wealth in Prehistoric
-    Europe’ in A. Appadurai (ed) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge: Cambridge University Press, 1988.
+    Europe’ in A. Appadurai (ed.) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge: Cambridge University Press, 1988.

     W.H.
-Davenport, ‘Two Kinds of Value in the Eastern Solomon Islands’ in A. Appadurai (ed) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge: Cambridge University Press, 1988,
+Davenport, ‘Two Kinds of Value in the Eastern Solomon Islands’ in A. Appadurai (ed.) *The Social Life of Things: Commodities in Cultural Perspective*, Cambridge: Cambridge University Press, 1988,
     p.
 108.

-[^36]: F. Myers, ‘Introduction: The Empire of Things’ in F. Myers (ed)
+[^36]: F. Myers, ‘Introduction: The Empire of Things’ in F. Myers (ed.)
     *The Empire of Things: Regimes of Value and Material Culture*, Santa
     Fe: School of American Research Press, 2001, p.
 6.